 Mitigation measures for the protection of the Lower River Shannon SAC and their qualifying interests have been prepared.
-The proposed rehabilitation works to Ballinloughane Bridge have been identified as having some potential to cause water quality, disturbance and invasive species impacts affecting the qualifying interests of these sites.
+The proposed rehabilitation works to Kileengarrif Bridge have been identified as having some potential to cause water quality, disturbance and invasive species impacts affecting the qualifying interests of this site.